-When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
+When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit (Government Code § 7286(b)).
 These factors include but are not limited to:

-- (a) The apparent immediacy and severity of the threat to officers or others (Penal Code § 835a). - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time. - (c) Officer/subject factors (age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects). - (d) The conduct of the involved officer (Penal Code § 835a). - (e) The effects of drugs or alcohol. - (f) The individual's apparent mental state or capacity (Penal Code § 835a).
+- (a) The apparent immediacy and severity of the threat to officers or others (Penal Code § 835a). - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time (Penal Code § 835a). - (c) Officer/subject factors (age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects). - (d) The conduct of the involved officer leading up to the use of force (Penal Code § 835a). - (e) The effects of suspected drugs or alcohol. - (f) The individual's apparent mental state or capacity (Penal Code § 835a). - (g) The individual's apparent ability to understand and comply with officer commands (Penal Code § 835a). - (h) Proximity of weapons or dangerous improvised devices. - (i) The degree to which the subject has been effectively restrained and his/her ability to resist despite being restrained. - (j) The availability of other reasonable and feasible options and their possible effectiveness (Penal Code § 835a). - (k) Seriousness of the suspected offense or reason for contact with the individual prior to and at the time force is used. - (I) Training and experience of the officer. - (m) Potential for injury to officers, suspects, bystanders, and others. - (n) Whether the person appears to be resisting, attempting to evade arrest by flight, or is attacking the officer.

-- (g) The individual's apparent ability to understand and comply with officer commands (Penal Code § 835a). - (h) Proximity of weapons or dangerous improvised devices. - (i) The degree to which the subject has been effectively restrained and his/her ability to resist despite being restrained. - (j) The availability of other reasonable and feasible options and their possible effectiveness (Penal Code § 835a). - (k) Seriousness of the suspected offense or reason for contact with the individual. - (I) Training and experience of the officer. - (m) Potential for injury to officers, suspects, and others. - (n) Whether the person appears to be resisting, attempting to evade arrest by flight, or is attacking the officer. - (o) The risk and reasonably foreseeable consequences of escape. - (p) The apparent need for immediate control of the subject or a prompt resolution of the situation. - (q) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others. - (r) Prior contacts with the subject or awareness of any propensity for violence. - (s) Any other exigent circumstances.
+- (o) The risk and reasonably foreseeable consequences of escape. - (p) The apparent need for immediate control of the subject or a prompt resolution of the situation. - (q) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others. - (r) Prior contacts with the subject or awareness of any propensity for violence. - (s) Any other exigent circumstances.